inguillen87/chatboc-frontend/README.md

 ## Embedding the Chatboc widget

-You can embed the floating chat widget on any site by loading `widget.js` and passing your token.
+You can embed the floating chat widget on any site by loading `widget.js` and passing your entity token.
 Example:

 ```html
 <script>